ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/beginner-next-steps.md

 ## Interrupt handling

 We haven't covered interrupt handling in the workshop but the `cortex-m-rt` crate provides attributes to declare exception and interrupt handlers: `#[exception]` and `#[interrupt]`.
-You can find documentation about these attributes in the ["Concurrency" chapter][concurrency] of the Embedded Rust book.
+You can find documentation about these attributes and how to safely share data with interrupt handlers using Mutexes in the ["Concurrency" chapter][concurrency] of the Embedded Rust book.

 Another way to deal with interrupts is to use a framework like Real-Time Interrupt-driven Concurrency ([RTIC]); this framework has a [book] that explains how you can build reactive applications using interrupts.
 We use this framework in the advanced level workshop.